-After all the other proteins have been removed and bound, it is now possible to bind the enzyme(s) are able to be removed in a variety of ways:
+Once all other bound proteins have been eluted, the bound enzyme(s) can be eluted in a number of different ways:

-- by adding a significant amount of substrate (or an analogue of the substrate) to the buffer for elution, to ensure that there is a competing between the immobilised and free substrates for the enzyme protein
+- by adding a high concentration of substrate (or a substrate analogue) to the elution buffer, so that there is competition between the free and immobilised substrate for the enzyme protein;

 Linking the substrate to the support medium

-- Aminohexanoic acid-agarose (CH-agarose, for reaction with amines) and diaminohexane-agarose (AH-agarose, for reaction with carboxylic acids)) have relatively long methylene chains that keep the ligand a significant distance from the gel beads.
+- The relatively long methylene chains of aminohexanoic acid-agarose (CH-agarose, for reaction with amines) and diaminohexane-agarose (AH-agarose, for reaction with carboxylic acids) retain the ligand at a large distance from the gel beads.

-- An alternative reagent for attaching amines is carbonyldiimadazole-agarose, and epoxy-activated agarose is used for alcohols.
+- Carbonyldiimadazole-agarose is an alternate reagent for attaching amines, while epoxy-activated agarose is utilised for alcohols.

 Materials utilized in Matrix;